zw199502/navigation_among_pedestrians/README.md

 - Python-RVO2,https://github.com/sybrenstuvel/Python-RVO2, only Linux supported
 - rospks, if you want to use ROS to deploy your algorithm on mobile robots
 - if you are lack of any packages, please install them by yourselves
+- please create two environments with anaconda, one for pytorch and the other for tensorflow

 # fold introduction
 ### crowd_nav_lidar_scan_ego